kamilaut/meet/README.md

 **When** the user selects the option to change the number of events displayed

-**Then** the page should update to display the selected number of events and the user should be able to see the selected number of events on the page.
+**Then** the page should update to display the selected number of events.
+And the user should be able to see the selected number of events on the page.

 FEATURE 4: USE THE APP WHEN OFFLINE

-Story: As a user, Iwould like to be able to use the app when offline so that Ican see the events I viewed the last time Iwas online.
+Story: As a user, I would like to be able to use the app when offline so that I can see the events I viewed the last time I was online.

 **Scenario 1: Show cached data when there’s no internet connection**

-**Given** that the user has previously loaded the events page and the user's device has no internet connection
+**Given** that the user has previously loaded the events page, and the user's device has no internet connection

 **When** the user tries to access the events page